12 Simple Ways to Get Foreign Language Immersion Without Going Abroad

 One of the best ways to sound like a native is to be aware of the hot topics within the community and use the same vocabulary locals use to talk about these things.

-You’d probably follow the local news and talk with people on the streets if you lived abroad, but it’s remarkably easy to stay abreast of foreign news from your own home.
-Check out one of many online news sources.
-Ask native speakers what sites they use most, and browse the foreign language versions of international sources like the BBC and Google News.
+Check out online news sources and ask native speakers what sites they use most, and browse the foreign language versions of international sources like the BBC and Google News.

 4. Find a conversation partner